Injenia/Estimators-GooglePartnerSpec/README.md

 # Estimators-GooglePartnerSpec

 ### Dependencies
-The resorces in these notebooks are heavely based on:
+The resources in these notebooks are heavely based on:

 Pandas https://pandas.pydata.org/